D2KLab/sumly/README.md

 # Conlcusion

 Our purpose is to boost the accuracy of our output.
 We used clinical notes written by doctors as an input.
 You can find  mimic-iii-clinical-database-demo in reporsitory.
-We have used different models and metrics that already devoloped or we adjusted them.
+We have used different models and metrics that already devoloped or we modified them.
 Now we are seeking for new way in order to get better result.
 Research going on.